Ahmedjjj/midas_hkrm/README.md

 ## Top level scripts
 - `train_hkrm.py`: script that we used to train the modified HKRM model
 - `train_midas_hkrm.py` : script that we used to train one of the MidasHKRM models
+- `optimize_hyperparams.py`: script that we used for the hyper-parameter search
 - `eval_midas.py`: script to run evaluations on MiDas 2.1.
 The script takes the following arguments:
   ``` text
      usage: eval_midas.py [-h] [--cpu] [--nyu] [--tum] [--eth] [--save_path SAVE_PATH]